debops/debops/docs/dpg/dpg-0002/index.rst

 have run before.
 Always consider the case that the fact may be undefined and fallback to a meaningful default value.

-The debops.ferm_ role itself defines the facts via a Jinja2 template such as:
+The :ref:`debops.ferm` role itself defines the facts via a Jinja2 template such as:

 .. code-block:: jinja